craigahobbs/python-template/README.md

 - 100% unit-test code coverage ("make cover" fails if coverage is less than configurable minimum)

-## Usage
+## Create a New Python Package

-To generate a new Python package project, clone this repository and render the template directory using template-specialize:
+To generate a new Python package, clone this repository and render the template directory using template-specialize:

 ```
 template-specialize python-package-template/template/ my-package/ \